Azeri party offers bounty for ear of author

 Even before Haciyev's threat, officials from the ruling Yeni Azerbaijan Party called on Aylisli to withdraw the novel from sale and ask for the nation's forgiveness.
 There have been protests outside his home in Baku.

-Azeri President Ilham Aliyev last week signed a decree stripping Aylisli of his title of "People's Writer", one of the country's highest cultural honours, which he had held since 1998.
+Azeri President Ilham Aliyev last week signed a decree stripping Aylisli of his title of "People's Writer", one of the country's highest cultural honors, which he had held since 1998.

 New York-based Human Rights Watch urged Azerbaijan on Tuesday to stop the campaign of intimidation against him.